 Apparently the “Insurance Capital of the World” isn’t a great place to find affordable car insurance.
 Hartford houses the headquarters of many insurance companies.
 Insurance is the region’s largest industry, and Aetna, UnitedHealthcare, Travelers, and The Hartford all have large presences here.
 The average rate for car insurance in Connecticut’s capital city is $3,140 annually, a whopping 41% more than the state average.

 Despite rates costing 41% more than the Constitution State average, there is still an opportunity for Hartford drivers to save with a bit of comparison shopping.
 Car insurance quotes at Progressive, GEICO, Amica, Nationwide, and California Casualty were the cheapest for our sample driver, and about 52% lower compared to the 16-company mean.
-Just bear in mind though, that California Casualty is a specialty insurer with eligibility requirements for their policyholders.
+Just bear in mind though, that California Casualty is a specialty insurer with eligibility requirements for their local policyholders.

 Stamfordites have a good opportunity to bump into celebrities in their hometown.
 The city has been featured in many Hollywood films and television shows due to favorable tax credits ranging from "Scenes from a Mall" to "The Office".
 Despite being the 4th most populated city in the Constitution State, insuring a car in Stamford is a mere 2% costlier than in the rest of the state.
 Even though costs are closer to the mean, drivers in Stamford still have an opportunity to save about 48%.
 We recommend GEICO, Progressive, Nationwide, Amica, and State Farm, which were the five companies with the best car insurance quotes for our sample drivers.
 Rates at these five insurers averaged $1,184 for a year's worth of full coverage insurance, and represented a 48% reduction to the Stamford city average.